jaimelopez/docs/README.md

 ## Contributing

-You build website locally using [Jekyll][jekyll] to see how things look like before committing change.

 ### Build website locally

+You can build website locally using [Jekyll][jekyll] to see how things look like before committing change.

 Install [bundler][bundler] and [jekyll](https://jekyllrb.com/docs/installation/).
-Then simply go to the root of the repository and run jekyll:
+Then, simply go to the root of the repository and run jekyll:

 ```
 $ bundler exec jekyll serve
 ```

-It will start jekyll webserver which will serve statically generated website at http://localhost:4000.
+It will start jekyll webserver which will serve statically generated website at http://localhost:4000/docs.
 Jekyll will watch files and regenerate website every time when there is a change.

 ### Compile stylesheets